markmoxon/elite-source-code-library/versions/cassette/README.md

 This repository contains the source code for two different releases of the cassette version of Elite:

-* The version produced by the original source discs from Ian Bell's site
+* The version produced by the original source discs from Ian Bell's personal website

 * The version built from the text sources from the same site